CzaxStudio/proton-documentation/docs/README.md

 })
 ```

-Everything else in the docs is details.
+Widgets stack vertically.
+State lives in your struct.
+That's the whole model.

 Read about Proton on GitBook: https://nexus-65.gitbook.io/proton/